 Q. Enron claims to provide liquidity to the energy market.
 What does this mean to consumers?

-EnronOnline provides liquidity to the energy market.
+Enron provides liquidity to the energy market.
 Market liquidity risk is risk that a position cannot be put on or taken off without significant price disruption, adversely affecting market participants who wish to hedge with a new position or liquidate an existing position.

 Liquidity is present when:

-many suitable counterparties are available for a trade;
+suitable counterparties are available for a trade;

 transactions occur without significantly affecting the market price.